 Sorrel says that by “making our devices ultra-portable — and connecting them so deeply that they act more like one device with multiple parts than multiple devices networked together — Apple stealthily encompassed us in wearable, full-body computers.”

 Augmented reality has the potential to be a better technology if we can make it to sit in the background.
-To help and assist us instead of overlaying ads and watching our every move through camera enabled glasses.
-Audio devices are still risk, but personalizing them creates the chance for to augment our lives for the better instead of humans as products for market.
+To help and assist us instead of overlaying ads and watching our every move through camera-enabled glasses.
+Audio devices are still risky, but personalizing them creates the chance to augment our lives for the better instead of humans as products to market.

 P.S.
 Happy iPod Day Apple